Harikarthyk/HariKarthyk/README.md

-I am a Passionate  Full Stack Developer, Student pursuing a Bachelor's degree in Information Technology 🎒 and Software Developer at AAPNA Info Tech.
+I am an enthusiastic full-stack developer with a bachelor's degree in information technology 🎒 and work as a software developer at AAPNA Info Tech.

 🔭 I’m currently Exploring and learning Vue, vite, D3, Cypress .